- American Physical Society Sites

 Instructions for submitting a nomination are included in the APS Prize & Award Nomination Guidelines.

-2019 Selection Committee members: David Egolf (Chair), Susan Coppersmith, Robert Ecke, Greg Huber, Adilson Motter, Eric Weeks
+2019 Selection Committee members: David Egolf (Chair), M. Cristina Marchetti ('19 Recipient), Susan Coppersmith, Robert Ecke, Greg Huber, Daniel Lathrop

 Selection Committee Composition Description: The selection committee is composed of six people, three of whom are representatives from the GSNP Executive Committee, and three additional members from the international statistical physics and nonlinear physics community.